 Selected specialty services require a formal referral from the PCP.
-The specialist may order diagnostic tests without PCP involvement by following CCP's referral guidelines.
-The specialist must abide by the prior authorization requirements when ordering diagnostic tests.
-However, the specialist may not refer to other specialists or admit to the hospital without the approval of CCP, except in a true emergency situation.
+The specialist may order diagnostic tests without PCP involvement by following CCP's referral guidelines but must abide by the prior authorization requirements.
+The specialist may not refer to other specialists or admit to the hospital without the approval of CCP, except in a true emergency situation.
 All non-emergency inpatient admissions require prior authorization from CCP.